rishabh-shar/Titanic/README.md

 The motivation behind this was too just complete a project from end to end by applying what I have learnt.
 I was very excited about working on this because I had heard a lot about the titanic dataset and I wanted to achieve a good rank on this which at last I got.

+# What I have learned?
+As this was my first project I learned a lot from this.
+Whatever theory I have learned from different sources, I tried to make use of most of it.
+I also learned a lot about machine learning from this project by using many different models like regression models and boosting models.

 # Conclusion

 At the end catboost model provided the best outcome with 82.78% accuracy.